United States Department of State

 Initial Salary, Salary Increases and Tenure:

-The salary range for RMO/P is FP-01, Step 1 through 14.
+The salary range for RMO/P is FP-01, Step 5 through 14.
 The salary is dependent on such factors as graduate level education and directly-related specialized experience not used to satisfy qualifications criteria.
 Salary level will be determined at the time of a conditional offer of employment.
-To be creditable, such education and specialized experience must be in excess to that which is required to qualify as described under education and specialized experience requirements and will be determined at the time of a conditional offer of employment.
+To be creditable, such education and specialized experience must be in excess of that which is required to qualify as described under education and specialized experience requirements.
 Individuals already working in government positions may be appointed based on highest previous rate as a Federal employee.

 The Department of State has authority from the Office of Management and Budget to enter into agreement with psychiatrists to provide allowances of $30,000 a year to full-time physicians with more than five years of Federal service, $22,000 a year to full-time physicians with more than 2 years of Federal service, and $14,000 to those with less than two years of Federal service.
 Federal service must have been as a physician.